inet-framework/inet-tutorials/wireless/doc/step5.rst

 When the packet UDPData-54 of host A arrives at host R1, it gets routed towards host B, so host R1 immediately starts transmitting it.
-Unfortunately at the same time, host A already transmits the next packet (UDPData-55) back-to-back with the previous one.
+Unfortunately, at the same time, host A already transmits the next packet (UDPData-55) back-to-back with the previous one.
 Thus, the reception of UDPData-54 from host R1 at host B fails due to a collision.
 The colliding packets are the UDPData-55 from host A and UDPData-54 from